ubccr/ccrdocs/pages/howto/matlab.md

 # MATLAB on the HPC Clusters

-UB has a sitewide academic license for MATLAB along with all the toolboxes and CCR provides a few versions of MATLAB on our HPC Systems.
+UB has a sitewide academic license for MATLAB along with all the toolboxes and CCR provides a few versions of MATLAB on our HPC clusters.

 There are a few different methods for running MATLAB on CCR HPC Systems and the method you chose depends on the type of MATLAB calculatons you with to run.
 This guide will focus on the main methods in which users would run MATLAB at CCR.
 These Methods include: